 The impact of changes to planned operations, the technical system design, or the support system can be evaluated and mitigated.
 Ultimately, the aim is to facilitate a seamless integrated loop of information gathering, analyis, decision making and implementation.

 To succeed, truly implement and get the full benefit of LCM, three equally important cornerstones must be put in place: Management Strategy, Information Management and Analytical Capability.

 Neither of the cornerstones should be ignored, nor overly emphasized.
-For example, it is not enough to gather vast amounts of data in an ERP-system without having a management strategy to determinate how it will be utilized, and an analysis capability that can turn that data into usable information.
-Correspondingly, it is also not enough to follow all the checklists in an LCM-standard if the capability to perform analyses, management commitment and guidance regarding how it will impact decisions and actions are lacking.
+For example, it is not enough to gather vast amounts of data in an ERP-system without having a management strategy to determinate how it will be utilized, and an analysis capability that can turn it into usable information.
+Correspondingly, it is also not enough to follow all the checklists in an LCM-standard when lacking the analytics capabilities, management commitment, or processes for how it will influence decisions.

-Decision makers, program managers and other personnel within a company who are involved in the decision-making progress, need to understand and recognize the importance and key principles of LCM, along with its possibilities and objectives.
+Decision makers, program managers and other managers involved in decisions regarding the system fleet need to understand and recognize the importance and key principles of LCM, along with its possibilities and objectives.
 Based on these principles, plans, processes and standards should be put in place to provide structure and methodology, and define how LCM will be a main consideration at all key decision points.

 The goal is to enable the organization as a whole to understand, embrace and apply LCM in a way that makes it a natural part of all major decisions regarding the systems fleet, its operation and its maintenance, whether it regards changing the brand of oil-filters or replacing of the whole fleet.